Category: Energy Source

 - Facilitates a push for creative ways to capture unused and damaging resource

-- Obtaining a scalable amount of quality pipeline biogas may not be available to purchase
+- A scalable amount of quality pipeline biogas may not be available to purchase

 - Requires a campus with pre-existing heating infrastructure that utilizes natural gas

 Rarely scalable to make a noticeable difference.

 Finding a scalable amount and the right partnership with a biogas producer is difficult and lengthy process.

 2-5 yearsMore Info